||Questa pagina in italiano

 the <User>, <E-mail>, and <Home> tags.
 That's it.

-If you plan to do many scans then you can edit the contact
+If you plan to do many scans then you can wrote your contact

-information in the "tridscan.cfg.xml" file and it will be inserted
+informations in a "tridscan.cfg.xml" file and it will be inserted

 into all further scans by default.